devgabrielav/blogs-api/README.md

   - GET posts, categories and users;
   - POST posts, categories and users;
   - PUT posts;
-  - DELETE posts and users;
+  - DELETE posts and users.

 ## Used technologies